xparse/RecursivePagination/README.md

 ## Basic Usage

 Try to find all links to the repositories on github.
-Our query will be 'xparse'.
+Our query will be `xparse`.
 With recursive pagination we can traverse all pagination links and process each resulting page to fetch repositories links.

 ```php